IPhone 5s: Hardware

-The iPhone 5S is powered by the Apple A7 system-on-chip, the first 64-bit processor ever used on a smartphone.
+The iPhone 5s is powered by the Apple A7 system-on-chip, the first 64-bit processor ever used on a smartphone.
 The device's operating system and pre-loaded software were optimized to run in 64-bit mode, promising increased performance, although third-party app developers would need to optimize their apps to take advantage of these enhanced capabilities.
 The A7 processor was designed by Apple and manufactured by Samsung.
 The A7 processor is accompanied by the M7 "motion co-processor", a dedicated processor for processing motion data from the iPhone's accelerometer and gyroscopes without requiring the attention of the main processor, which integrates with iOS 7's new CoreMotion APIs.
-The same A7 SoC and M7 motion co-processor are also found in the iPad Air and iPad Mini 2, both of which were released in the same quarter as the iPhone 5S.
+The same A7 SoC and M7 motion co-processor are also found in the iPad Air and iPad Mini 2, both of which were released in the same quarter as the iPhone 5s.

 The phone includes a 1560 mAh battery, which provides 10 hours of talk time and 250 hours of standby time.

-The home button on the iPhone 5S incorporates a fingerprint recognition system known as Touch ID, based on technology from AuthenTec, a company which Apple had acquired in 2012.
+The home button on the iPhone 5s incorporates a fingerprint recognition system known as Touch ID, based on technology from AuthenTec, a company that Apple had acquired in 2012.
 The sensor uses a capacitive CMOS-based sensor which can detect the "sub-epidermal layers" of fingers at 500 pixels per inch, and uses a 360-degree design that can read the print at any angle.
 The sensor itself is activated by a touch-sensitive metallic ring surrounding the button.
 Touch ID can be used for various authentication activities within the operating system, such as unlocking the device or authenticating App Store and iTunes purchases instead of an Apple ID password.
 The sensor can be trained to recognize the fingerprints of multiple fingers and multiple users.
 Fingerprint data is stored in an encrypted format within a "secure enclave" of the A7 chip itself, and is not accessible to any other apps or servers (including iCloud).